pluralsight/guides/draft/java-and-j2ee/programming-with-assertions-in-java/article.md

 Assertions are a development-time tool, they are not meant for production environments.

-Assertions are a tool to validate your assumptions so you can take other measures to prevent errors.
+They are a tool to validate your assumptions so you can take other measures to prevent errors.

 Why didn't the assumption hold true when testing this or performing that?

-Find the root cause and fix it.
+Answer this question, find the root cause and fix it.

 The point of using assertions is to prevent those errors from happening in production.
 They shouldn't be used as a barrier to avoid problems in production.